-There is tremendous scope for making the devices found in a modern home more user-friendly and synergistic.
+There is tremendous scope for making the devices found in a modern home more easy to use and synergistic.
 The isolated location, all-inclusive scope, and multi-modal interface attributes of the information furnace offer a potential roadmap for achieving these goals.
 By implementing a prototype I discovered the pivotal role that open-source software, standards, and the deployment process will play in such an endeavour.

-Some may counter that my thesis for a centralised information furnace contradicts the proposed move from a complex general purpose personal computer towards user-friendly simple, and versatile "information appliances" [32, 48].
+Some may counter that my thesis for a centralised information furnace contradicts the proposed move from a complex general purpose personal computer towards userfriendly simple, and versatile "information appliances" [14, 73].
 I can defend my position on two grounds.
-Firstly, the systems my proposed information furnace is set to replace do not exhibit any of the information appliance design axioms: simplicity, versatility, pleasurability [32, p.
+Firstly, the systems my proposed information furnace is set to replace do not exhibit any of the information appliance design axioms: simplicity, versatility, pleasurability [14, p.
 67].
-Secondly, my solution, although based on personal computer technology, does not entail (at least in the form I designed it) the two damning characteristics of PCs: creeping featurism and an application-oriented mindset [32, pp. 80-87].
+Secondly, my solution, although based on personal computer technology, does not entail (at least in the form I designed it) the two damning characteristics of PCs: creeping featurism and an application-oriented mindset [14, pp. 80-87].
 I propose that application furnaces be individually configured by experts to match the needs to a home's occupants in the same sense as the house itself is architected.
-Secondly, the information furnace I propose is in fact an information, appliance albeit one with a rather large scope: to integrate the home's control, information, and communication systems.
+In addition, the information furnace I propose is in fact an information appliance, albeit one with a rather large scope: to integrate the home's control, information, and communication systems.
 This integration aspect-necessary to exploit the synergies I discussed-is the diametrical opposite to the PC's "one application for each task" design philosophy.

 While my prototype implementation proves the concept, its piecemeal implementation by a single developer has resulted in a wanting (to put it politely) software architecture.
 If the information furnace concept is to be widely adopted major architectural challenges have to be overcome.
-Already, research approaches such as iRoom [14], demonstrate how the task of developing such an architecture could be approached.
-The software architecture of a consumer-oriented information furnace should: be extremely reliable, allow installator and end-user customisation, provide means for interfacing to many different proprietary devices, and integrate the above with a modular, multimodal, and user-friendly interface.
+Already, research approaches such as iRoom [22], demonstrate how the task of developing such an architecture could be approached.
+Mass-produced hardware for information furnace applications should be uniquely tailored to the special needs of its domain; in our implementation we found that a large number of digital and analog I/O ports and appropriate network interfaces were more useful than raw processing power.
+Similarly, the software architecture of a consumeroriented information furnace should: be extremely reliable, allow installator and enduser customisation, provide means for interfacing to many different proprietary devices, and integrate the above with a modular, multi-modal, and easy to use interface.
+Contextawareness issues need to be carefully examined and resolved [74].
 What is not needed is a repeat of the PC usability and reliability debacle in a scale that will affect our entire family, lives, and home.